zaully/mobile-take-home/README.md

 ### What is the test?

 You will be building a Xamarin application to draw a route on a map between two (or more) airports.
 Included in this repository is a set of Airport, Airline, and Route data.
 Your task is to provide the user with a form to enter the origin and destination airports and display a route that connects them (if any).
+If a route between the origin and destination includes more than one stopover, the line drawn on the map must go through all airports in order.

 ### User Stories